ccsurratt/seasonal_flu_vaccine_model/README.md

 * age_group - Age group of respondent
 * opinion_seas_vacc_effective - Respondent's opinion about seasonal flu vaccine effectiveness
 * opinion_seas_sick_from_vacc - Respondent's worry of getting sick from taking seasonal flu vaccine
+* opinion_h1n1_sick_from_vacc - Respondent's worry of getting sick from taking H1N1 vaccine
 * doctor_recc_seasonal - Seasonal flu vaccine was recommended by doctor
-* health_insurance - Has health insurance
-* employment_industry - Type of industry respondent is employed in (values represented as short random character strings)
-* opinion_h1n1_sick_from_vacc - Respondent's worry of getting sick from taking H1N1 vaccine
 * opinion_h1n1_risk - Respondent's opinion about risk of getting sick with H1N1 flu without vaccine
+* opinion_h1n1_vacc_effective - Respondent's opinion about H1N1 flu vaccine effectiveness
-* health_worker - Is a healthcare worker
+* education - Respondent's education level
+* h1n1_knowledge - Respondent's level of knowledge about H1N1 flu

-# Model Implications
+## Model Findings

 As discussed in the Business Understanding section, there may be some benefit to predicting whether an individual (or groups of individuals) have received the seasonal flu vaccine.

 However, this model provides more value in identifying which features are most important to predicting whether or not an individual gets vaccinated.

-Some of the features are outside of the influence of a healthcare professional: for example, a person's age (2), health insurance status (6), employment industry (7), and employment as a healthcare worker (10).
+Some of the features are outside of the influence of a healthcare professional: for example, a person's age (2) and education level (9).

 However, many of the most important features are opinions, and **_are_** within the scope of influence of a healthcare professional.
-Three of the top five most important features are related to an individual's opinions about the risk of the flu and the risk and effectiveness of vaccines.
-Additionally, the fifth most important feature is whether or not a doctor recommends the seasonal vaccine.
+Four of the top five most important features are related to an individual's opinions about the risk of flu and the risks and effectiveness of vaccines.
+Additionally, the sixth most important feature is whether or not a doctor recommends the seasonal vaccine.

 Therefore, in order to improve vaccination rates, healthcare providers should prioritize impacting the following features:

-* Respondent's opinion about risk of getting sick with seasonal flu without vaccine
+* Respondent's opinion about risk of getting sick with flu without vaccines
-* Respondent's opinion about seasonal flu vaccine effectiveness
+* Respondent's opinion about flu vaccine effectiveness
-* Respondent's worry of getting sick from taking seasonal flu vaccine
+* Respondent's worry of getting sick from taking flu vaccine
 * Seasonal flu vaccine was recommended by doctor

+## Model Limitations

 It is important to note that correlation is not causation: perhaps there is some lurking variable that is affecting both the important features and an individual's likelihood of vaccination.
 To more definitively demonstrate whether interventions would affect the target variable, an experiment with randomized control and experimental groups would be necessary.
 However, it stands to reason that healthcare providers can influence individuals' opinions by empowering them with the facts.

+## Model Recommendations

 Healthcare providers can take the following actions in order to influence the features that are the most important to predictive ability:

-* **Display informative/educational materials about the risks of the seasonal flu.** These materials could be in the form of posters/displays in medical offices, postings on websites, or reminders in mailers.
+* **Display informative/educational materials about the risks of the flu.** These materials could be in the form of posters/displays in medical offices, postings on websites, or reminders in mailers.
 * **Talk to individuals about the risks of the flu and the vaccine during _all_ routine/preventative appointments.** Educating individuals about the risks may improve their understanding and change their underlying opinions about vaccines.
 * **Directly recommend vaccination to all patients.** This feature has a high importance and is a binary that truly lies within a healthcare providers locus of control.
 If an individual sees a healthcare provider, that provider should always recommend the flu vaccine.
 Recommendations could also be given via telephone call, emails, or physical mailers.